GenericAlias/98point6-Challenge/README.md

 $ java DropToken
 ```

 Alternatively, the code can also be run by creating a project out of the code provided in the repository within an IDE such as IntelliJ or Eclipse.
-The commands used to play the game, as provided in the project specification, are as follows:
+Once the game begins running, the commands used to play the game, as provided in the project specification, are as follows:

 <ul>
 <li>PUT - (column) (OK | ERROR | WIN | DRAW)</li>